 - Often trusting your security to a younger company focused on fast growth

-3. Internet and Cloud Optimization
+3. Internet and cloud optimization

 Bigleaf is the leader in this category, providing optimization for access to the cloud, and for remote access to on-site resources.
 Public-cloud and other Internet-based applications are the most difficult to optimize connectivity for, because traditionally there is so little visibility and control to the public cloud.
 Unlike site-to-site VPNs, which are relatively simple to set up and monitor, connections to cloud services like VoIP and SaaS involve a lot more complexity.

-To optimize Internet-based applications like Cloud, you first need visibility.
-Bigleaf monitors each Internet connection from your office to the core of the Internet 10 times per second, across the exact same paths that all of your data travels.
-This end-to-end monitoring typically covers over 98% of the path from your office to your Cloud applications.
+To optimize internet-based applications like cloud, you first need visibility.
+Bigleaf monitors each internet connection from your office to the core of the internet 10 times per second, across the exact same paths that all of your data travels.
+This end-to-end monitoring typically covers over 98% of the path from your office to your cloud applications.

-Of course you also need the best possible network security.
+Of course, you also need the best possible network security.
 There are many vendors that have spent hundreds of millions of dollars building advanced network security offerings, and you’re probably already using them.
 With Bigleaf, you can keep using your best-of-breed security solutions, and still get cutting-edge SD-WAN benefits for your traffic!
 Bigleaf drops-in between your firewall and your ISP connections, optimizing traffic while your firewall handles security and VPNs.
-Bigleaf creates a stable, reliable, and adaptive foundation for both cloud-based applications and site-to-site VPN traffic.
+This creates a stable, reliable, and adaptive foundation for both cloud-based applications and site-to-site VPN traffic.

 - Internet Optimization, Cloud Optimization, Cloud Acceleration